lmiller1990/electic/posts/Detecting_and_Outlining_Lakes_wihth_Python_3_and_OpenCV_3.md

-Detecting and Outline Lakes with Python3 and OpenCV 3

-In the article, I will go over some basic shape and contour detection using Python3 and OpenCV.
+In the article, I will go over some basic shape and contour detection using Python3 and OpenCV to identify a lake in a given screen capture from Google Maps.

 The source code for this article can be found [here](https://github.com/lmiller1990/python-opencv-lake-recognition).
+This was written on the 28th of July, 2018.

 ## Goal